HOME HISTORY EVENTS JOIN CONTACT QUARTERMASTER ABOUT TODAY'S 1MR

 The First Maryland Regiment originated as Smallwood's Battalion from Maryland in 1776.
-It's designation changed to the First Maryland Regiment upon the creation of the Continental Army under General George Washington.
+The Battalion's designation changed to the First Maryland Regiment upon the creation of the Continental Army under General George Washington.

 Battles of the First Maryland